Helping Students Learn

 Natasha is a Solutions Analyst & Professional Rhetorician who specializes in breaking down complex social and technical problems via human-centred design and applied rhetoric.

 Before joining our founding team, Natasha served as a visiting consultant in Windhoek, Namibia to the government's TransNamib railway company where she aided them in streamlining their engagement with passengers and partners.

 Outside of her professional work, Natasha has served as a volunteer and advisor to a wide range of individual entrepreneurs, start-ups, and not-for-profit organizations.
 While in university, she studied business, computer science, and communications; she currently holds a bachelor's degree in professional rhetoric, and a master's degree in management of information systems.

 The Alicorn Advisory Board

 We have a team of the best people across industries and academia working with us every day to build Primal and grow Alicorn Systems.

-Our advisors, from top-left to bottom-right, include Scott Harris (Co-Founder, Solidworks and Onshape), Mike Audi (CTO, Blustream; Founder, Tiki), Barb Finer (Founder, Tech SandBox), Tom Medrek (Angel Investor, Launchpad Venture Group), Mark Bugbee (Program Lead, Draper), Bill Noel (Group VP, Product Portfolio & Programs, Blue Yonder), Jennifer deWinter (Director, WPI Interactive Media and Game Development), and Curtis Abel (Executive Director, WPI Innovation and Entrepreneurship).
+Our advisors, from top-left to bottom-right, include Scott Harris (Co-Founder, Solidworks and Onshape), Mike Audi (CTO, Blustream; Founder and CEO, Tiki), Barb Finer (Founder, Tech SandBox), Tom Medrek (Angel Investor, Launchpad Venture Group), Mark Bugbee (Program Lead, Draper), Bill Noel (Group VP, Product Portfolio & Programs, Blue Yonder), Jennifer deWinter (Director, WPI Interactive Media and Game Development), and Curtis Abel (Executive Director, WPI Innovation and Entrepreneurship).